apache/airflow/BREEZE.rst

   :width: 100%
   :alt: Breeze generate-constraints

-In case someone modifies setup.py, the scheduled CI Tests automatically upgrades and pushes changes to the constraint files, however you can also perform test run of this locally using the procedure described in the
+In case someone modifies ``pyproject.toml``, the scheduled CI Tests automatically upgrades and pushes changes to the constraint files, however you can also perform test run of this locally using the procedure described in the
 `Manually generating image cache and constraints <dev/MANUALLY_GENERATING_IMAGE_CACHE_AND_CONSTRAINTS.md>`_ which utilises multiple processors on your local machine to generate such constraints faster.

-This bumps the constraint files to latest versions and stores hash of setup.py.
-The generated constraint and setup.py hash files are stored in the ``files`` folder and while generating the constraints diff of changes vs the previous constraint files is printed.
+This bumps the constraint files to latest versions and stores hash of ``pyproject.toml``.
+The generated constraint and ``pyproject.toml`` hash files are stored in the ``files`` folder and while generating the constraints diff of changes vs the previous constraint files is printed.

 Updating constraints